erikvk/RESTable/docs/Built-in resources/RESTable.Admin/Protocol/README.md

 }
 ```

 The `Protocol` resource lists all [protocol providers](../../../Developing%20a%20RESTable%20API/Protocol%20providers) that have been added to the current RESTable application, as well as their respective available input and output [content types](../../../Developing%20a%20RESTable%20API/Content%20type%20providers).
-The RESTable protocol is always enabled, but others – such as [OData](https://github.com/Mopedo/RESTable.OData) – can be added by the developer.
+The RESTable protocol is always enabled, but others can be added by the developer.
 See [this section of the documentation](../../../Developing%20a%20RESTable%20API/Protocol%20providers) for more information on how to add custom protocol providers.

 ## Format